 Mechanical Engineering Objectives

-The objectives of the mechanical engineering undergraduate program at Old Dominion University are to prepare mechanical engineers:
+The objectives of the mechanical engineering undergraduate program at Old Dominion University are that our graduates should accomplish the following:

 - To establish themselves as successful professionals in the general areas of thermal/fluid systems, mechanical systems and design, and materials and manufacturing in industry and government settings by demonstrating their ability to: